-Heerekayi bajji/ Ridge Gourd Fritters is essentially ridge gourd dipped in a spicy gram flour batter and deep fried in oil.
+Heerekayi bajji/ Ridge Gourd Fritters is essentially ridge gourd dipped in a spicy gram flour batter and deep-fried in oil.
 It’s a famous and common evening snack in South India, especially in Karnataka.
-The best thing about this tasty snack is that it can be prepared in less than 20 minutes.
+Heerekayi Bajji is one of my favorite snacks since childhood; I love to eat these especially in the monsoon or winter season with a piping hot cup of masala chai.
+And the best thing about this tasty snack is that it could be prepared in under 20 minutes.
+So whenever you have a snack craving and a ridge gourd laying in your refrigerator, you know what to prepare! 😉

 Prep time: 10 minutes